cdeil/web-experiments/README.md

 ## Running

+1. If you want to run the app locally and debug or test it.
+It is advisable to serve the index.html found in the root of your project.
+2. The build directory is a compressed and uglified version of the app to be used for production deployment of the app for fast network performances.
-1. Start a local server, e.g. `python -m SimpleHTTPServer`
+3. Serve the app by running a local server, e.g. `python -m SimpleHTTPServer`
-2. Incase you want auto reload install live-server  `npm install -g live-server` and run `live-server ./`
+4. Incase you want auto reload install live-server  `npm install -g live-server` and run `live-server ./`

 ## Deploying